 Hallelujah Broadway was recorded in Central Prague for American Public Television in 2010 (EMI/Manhattan Records).
 The show is a feast of inspired vocal performances set in the baroque magnificence of the Cathedral of St. Simon and St. Jude, home to the Prague Symphony.
 It will star three featured soloists -the amazing American tenor Rodrick Dixon, the powerful soprano from the Chicago Symphony Alfreda Burke, and the marvellous Irish Tenor Anthony Kearns.
 The show features as a special guest one of Broadway’s leading ladies – Linda Eder.
 The DVD/CD was released September 14, 2010.

 Hallelujah Broadway is a Mind The Gap Films Production.
 For more information, go to www.hallelujahbroadway.com and www.MindtheGapFilms.com

-Alfreda Burke & Rodrick Dixon are very pleased to have interviews included in the archives of The HistoryMakers.
+Alfreda Burke & Rodrick Dixon are very pleased and honored to have their bios and interviews included in the archives of The HistoryMakers and be a permanent part of their collection at the Library of Congress.
 See more at www.thehistorymakers.com

 Soprano Alfreda Burke

 Alfreda Burke’s vocal artistry has been described as “voluptuous, creamy and luxuriant” (Howard Reich, Chicago Tribune); and she has appeared in concert throughout North America and in Europe.
 For classical music bookings and inquiries, contact John Miller, Pinnacle Arts Mgmt., Inc., link to Alfreda Burke’s website and visit http://www.facebook.com/people/Alfreda-Burke/100001464074161